sumonsm/client_server_application/Code/client_application/Readme.txt

 ==================

 a.
 Install the ruby gem "bundler" using the command "gem install bundler".
 b.
-Run the command "bundle install" from the application's root directory.
+Run the command "bundle install" from the Code directory.
 This will install all the dependency gems.
 c.
-Run the test suites using the command "rake spec" from the application's root directory.
+Run the test suite using the command "rake spec" from the Code directory.
 d.
-Check code coverage by opening respective files "coverage/index.html".
+Check code coverage by opening the file "Code/coverage/index.html".

 2. Initialization: